-by Ace Hardware

 - Clean– Sweep away leaves and debris.
 Scrape dirt and roots out of cracks in the surface.
-Oil spots can eventually bleed through seal coat, so use soap and water and a stiff brush to clean them up.
-For tough spots, scrub with a specialty driveway detergent.
+Oil spots can eventually bleed through the seal coat, so use soap and water and a stiff brush to clean them up.
+For tough spots, scrub with a speciality driveway detergent.
 After you spot clears, clean the entire surface using a garden hose or power washer.
 Let the surface completely dry.

 - Patch Holes & Repair – Fill large cracks and potholes with a ready-to-use patch product.
 Use a trowel to scoop the patch product and work it into the gap.
 Use a tamper to even out the patch with the surface of the driveway.
 If you need professional help with a concrete driveway, you can look for a contractor online or in your close vicinity.
 An expert can assist in improving your house’s curb appeal and provide you long-lasting driveway flooring.

 - Mix Sealant – Stir the sealant.
 Gel sealants need little to no stirring, non-gel sealants need a bit more mixing.
 A paint stirring attachment for your drill works great for this.
 Whatever product you chose it, let is sit upside down for at least 24 hours before you open it.
 As you go, mix the end of one pail with the beginning of the next batch to keep color consistent.